welbymcroberts/backups/networking/mikrotik/README.md

 # Processes
 ## Backup
 ### Local
 Backups are run from [NAS](/servers/nas/README.md) as part of a cronjob.
-This is run at 03:00 daily.
+This is run daily.

 The script which is run is [backup.sh](/networking/mikrotik/backup.sh)